ED-IP/Milestone-3-project/README.md

 - User stories testing

     - Users Should be able to search for terms inside the dictionary (Anonimous and registered):
+        - Tested doing search as a diferent register users and not register user.
+Theresult is the one expected returning entrys from inside the dictionary as expected.

-    - Anonimous users can't add, delete or edit terms in the database
+    - Anonimous users can't add, delete or edit terms in the database -

     - Anonimous users could become registered user using the corresponding form
+        -

     - Registered users should be able add new entrys to the dictionary